 What Features To Look For In Ableton Controllers?

 - Ableton Compatibility – Since we are talking in this particular review about Ableton Live midi controllers, the first thing that you should look is the compatibility with it.
-Of course, you should have in mind that most controllers work with it, but some of them are specifically designed to provide you clear Ableton features.
+Of course, you should have in mind that most controllers work with it, but some of them tie in very nicely as a control surface for Ableton Live.

 - Pad Quality – Controllers are defined by the quality of their pads, which is why you should find the one that will provide you perfect and accurate feedback.
 That is especially important if you wish to use it to perform live.